A step-by-step guide

 3. Required credentials

 The following credentials can be submitted online through the Common Application.
 Once you have selected the school at which you were most recently enrolled school, you can list and save the names of your evaluators in the “School Forms” section.
 Instructions will be emailed to them with information on how to submit the forms online or offline in print.

 High school transcript

 Submit official transcripts from all colleges and universities you have attended.
 The form for requesting this information should be sent to the registrar of the colleges you attended.
 You should check with the school for procedures and fee information before requesting a transcript.
 Transcripts must be sent directly from the college.
 Student or online copies are not accepted.
 Please arrange for the college(s) to send official copies directly to Wellesley’s Office of Admission.

 Please provide a College Report completed by your academic advisor or dean.
 This report tells us if you are in good standing at your current or most recent institution.
 The college report form can be found in the Common Application.

 College instructor evaluation

 Two evaluations/recommendations from recent college courses are required.
-Please invite each of your recommenders to complete your recommendation letters within the Common Application.
+Please invite each of your college recommenders to complete your recommendation letters within the Common Application.
 Recent academic evaluations are more useful to the Office of Admission.
 If you have been out of school for several years and are therefore unable to obtain academic evaluations, you may submit one from an employer or a supervisor in community activities where you have worked.
 Evaluations/recommendations from friends and relatives are discouraged.